 Digital video, color, sound, 10 min.
 30 sec.

 To define the sounds, shapes, and textures of a Black future is to provide a multi-sensorial therapeutic experience.
-Director Jenn Nkiru’s Black Star: Rebirth is Necessary, embodies the Black transnational future in colors and rhythms to match almost any expression of Blackness.
+Director Jenn Nkiru’s REBIRTH IS NECESSARY, embodies the Black transnational future in colors and rhythms to match almost any expression of Blackness.
 This film is an affirmation, “I am the blended colors of life that light the bridge into a new age.”

 Digital video, color, sound, 6 min.